NYC Rent vs. Buy Calculator

 It likely far outweighs the average rent in the city.
 However, a portion of your monthly mortgage payment is applied to the principal, and the interest is tax-deductible.

-With this considered, it is still a higher price to pay than renting; you may choose ownership for the potential price appreciation and the pride that comes from staking your claim.
+Considering it is still a higher price than renting, you may choose ownership for the potential price appreciation and the pride from staking your claim.

 Of course, if you can invest that $300,000 down payment at a higher enough return, perhaps you’re better off with the renting option for a period.
 Instead of considering or renting or buying, it turns into an analysis of homeownership vs. opportunity cost.